 - Brief author bio

 - Writing sample

 - Current trends

 Send an email with the above items to email@example.com (Subject: Guest blog submission).
 Please allow 1-2 weeks for a response.

 After we review your proposal, we’ll let you know if we’re interested in moving forward with your blog.
-If we are, we will work with you to set a realistic timeline that incorporates time for us working with you to review the blog as well as the publishing date.
+If we are, we will work with you to set a realistic timeline that incorporates review and publishing dates.

 - Keep your post to less than 700 words.